XdpCs/HDU-computer-organization/README.md

 ## License

-HDU-computer-organization-and-architecture-experiment is under the [MIT](LICENSE).
-Please refer to LICENSE for more information.
+HDU-computer-organization-experiment is under the [MIT](LICENSE).
+Please take a look at LICENSE for more information.